Spaldwick Community Primary School is committed to serving our community and surrounding areas.

 We aim to provide an outstanding environment in which every child can learn and succeed.

-The Rule of Law At Spaldwick school we have a clearly structured behaviour policy, e-safety policy, anti-bullying policy, equalities policy and child protection policy which all stakeholders understand and follow.
-Classroom learning and whole school assemblies are delivered with a focus on the law, For example e-safety and pupil AUP, class rules for learning and behaviour.
+At Spaldwick school we have a clearly structured behaviour policy, online safety policy, anti-bullying policy, equalities policy and child protection policy which all stakeholders understand and follow.
+Classroom learning and whole school assemblies are delivered with a focus on the law, for example online safety, class rules for learning and behaviour.
 Whole school assemblies provide an opportunity to demonstrate examples of this through work sharing and certificates of achievement.